abbbi/virtnbdbackup/README.md

 In case you receive this warning, check if the qemu agent is installed and running with in the domain.

+`Note:` It is highly recommended to have an qemu agent running to get a consistent file system during backup!

 ## Backup fails with "Cannot store dirty bitmaps in qcow2 v2 files"

 If the backup fails with error: